JdeRobot/RoboticsAcademy/docs/_pages/exercises/IndustrialRobots/pick_place.md

     - `length` is the offset length from the your desired gripper position to robot tool center.
 When you input grasping pose, you are specifying the pose of the desired gripper position.
 The default value is 0, which means you are specifying the pose of the tool center of the robot arm when the robot is grasping the object.

 The default minimum grasp distance and desired distance are set to be 0.2(m) and 0.1(m).
 The default approach direction is set to be (0, 0, -0.5).
 You can keep them or modify them with following functions:
-* `set_grasp_distance(min_distance, desired_distance)` - Set the minmum distance and desired distance the gripper translates before and after grasping.
+* `set_grasp_distance(min_distance, desired_distance)` - Set the minimum distance and desired distance the gripper translates before and after grasping.
 * `set_grasp_direction(x, y, z)` - Set the direction of the gripper approach translation before grasping.
 Retreat translation distance will set to be the opposite direction of the approach direction.

 ### Pick and Place